Community health improvement grants

 Grant agreements are signed, followed by grant award payments.

-Grant project period begins.
+Grant period begins.

 Mid-year project reports due.

-Grant project period ends.
+Grant period ends.

 Final project reports due.